 Orchestrating your stakeholders comes next, here also quickly map all entities involved with the five Ps (Personnel / Powers / Public / Press / Partners) and around this analysis build your Response Teams.

 Based on the crisis you are facing, start solving it.
 The solve phase involves a strategic approach to resolving the crisis not just as it is today but with a long-term lens.
 Crises may be perceived to be situational or temporary, but they always have long-term impacts.
-To proceed: identify your desired-end state, your workstreams to achieve it, attribute ownerships, solve each workstream in options, choose one, and then issue your intent and actions.
+To proceed: identify your desired end state and your workstreams to achieve it, attribute ownerships, solve each workstream in options, choose one, and then issue your intent and actions.
 Keep your options as a plan B or C.

 In 2023, International SOS enacted multiple crisis response plans on behalf of clients impacted by the ongoing Israel-Gaza crisis.
 These took the form of Crisis Management Teams, who not only developed individual plans of action for each client but also coordinated risk assessments with accredited security partner resources on-the-ground, this effort was further supported by intelligence with a 24/7 outlook and regular threat mapping.